 NPH has grown our membership, partners, and coalitions to ensure that our strategies are informed by stakeholders and the big picture.
 In recent years, we’ve invested in new trainings and initiatives to help our industry and movement grow, including new programs to support resident services staff in their professional development as well as messaging and narrative shift trainings and resources.
 And we are cultivating the next generation of affordable housing leaders, including growing NPH’s Emerging Leaders Peer Network founded in 2014, and launching our Bay Area Housing Internship Program in 2018.

 Equity is at the core of our mission and rooted in all of our programs and offerings.
 Building on the conversations and work begun in our Diversity, Equity, and Inclusion working group, NPH launched our Racial Equity Action Plan working group in 2019 to develop, integrate, and institutionalize racial equity throughout our industry, policies, and community engagement.

 As a membership organization, NPH is uniquely positioned to harness the energy, ideas, and expertise of practitioners, and to activate a broad and diverse network to achieve our collective mission.
-Last year, our annual conference brought together more than 1,200 affordable housing leaders and advocates.
+Each year, our annual conference brings together nearly 1,000 affordable housing leaders and advocates.
 Our working groups meet regularly throughout the year to offer members the opportunity to network and brainstorm together in the arenas that matter most to them, from legislative issues to strategic communications and more.
 Our members represent thousands of individuals and organizations — including non-profit affordable housing developers, advocates, community leaders and businesses — and continue to grow every year.